-And others won't be opening back up because they've closed permanently during the COVID-19 shutdown.
+But others aren't opening back up because they've closed permanently during the COVID-19 shutdown.

 We’re in no way out of the woods yet.
-But looking at the timespan from March 17, when all restaurants and bars in the city of Phoenix (and other cities in the metro area) were closed to the public, to May 11, a group of eateries did not make it through.
-Here are eight.
+But looking at the timespan from March 17, when all restaurants and bars in the city of Phoenix (and other cities in the metro area) were closed to the public, to May 31, a group of eateries did not make it through.
+Here are several of them.

 Barrio Café Gran ReservaOn Saturday, April 18, Chef Silvana Salcido Esparza’s second restaurant, the art-filled, vegan-focused, Mexican-wine-serving mole palace Barrio Café Gran Reserva closed for good.
 “With a broken heart I am sorry to inform you that due to zero funding and coronavirus, we are closing,” Esparza announced via social media.
 “In order to save the Barrio Cafe, we have to shut down Gran Reserva,” she stated in another post.
 Barrio Café will reopen, though.

 BriWho knew that most recent plate of honey butter-drizzled potato chips we had would be our last?
 The small-plates restaurant Bri, located along Seventh Street in the Coronado District, announced its closure via social media on March 19.
 Chef Vince Mellody opened Bri — the phonetic spelling of its namesake, the braai, a South African-style grill at which the food was prepared — in spring 2018.
 The restaurant offered unforgettable cocktails like the Bri Paloma, the Disco Lemonade, That Thing You Do, and many others in a hip, homestyle setting.